 The ICN opinion shows the significant risks that directors face when entire fairness is the standard of review.
 The opinion also shows the dangers of transactions that confer material benefits on outside directors, thereby resulting in the loss of business judgment rule protection.
-Although compensation decisions made by independent boards are subject to great deference, that deference disappears when there is not an independent board and entire fairness is the stockholders were obtained."
-Fair price "assures the transaction was substantively fair by examining 'the economic and financial considerations."
+Although compensation decisions made by independent boards are subject to great deference, that deference disappears when there is not an independent board and entire fairness is the standard.
+The Court in Valeant explained: "Where the self-compensation involves directors or officers paying themselves bonuses, the Court is particularly cognizant to the need for careful scrutiny."